rogdooley/OSEP-Code-And-Notes/Notes/Modules/04 Client Side Code Execution with Windows Script Host.md

 ## JScript and C\#

+- JScript Shellcode Runner creates a dll in C# and then used DotNetToJscript.exe to convert the C# assembly
 - run in memory rather than touching disk
 - needed to rebuild DotNetToJscript dll due to the following error
 ```cmd